jtruong1/wordle-clone-api/README.md

 Some core settings such as `APP_PORT` and `SESSION_SECRET` may be modified in `.env` if you wish to fine-tune the default configuration.
 Deployment to Heroku is supported out of the box, however it is recommended to configure `SESSION_SECRET` for production regardless of how you are deploying the project.

+Depending on the HTTP client you are using, you may need to ensure that it is able to accept session cookies by setting `XMLHttpRequest.withCredentials` to true.
+For Axios, a property called `withCredentials` is accessible in the request config.

+In the near future, session cookies will be replaced with something more frontend agonistic.

 # Endpoints
 ### GET - `/word`
 Gets the game state for the current session.
 This endpoint is intended to be used for testing and/or debugging purposes.